bk1202/TalkType/README.md

 override the managed engine and model with `LOCKIN_WHISPER_EXE` and `LOCKIN_WHISPER_MODEL`.

-## Product architecture

-The desktop milestone proves the core loop. macOS needs a menu-bar app with Accessibility permission. iOS needs a Keyboard Extension plus a containing app.
-Those shells should share the
-same transcription policy: local by default, explicit opt-in for any cloud backend, and conservative cleanup that never invents content.

 ## Privacy

 Recordings are created in the operating system temp directory and deleted after